umwrit350sp17/team6/teamdocs/FULL PROJECT OUTLINE.md

-# Sample Team: Document Outline
+# Team 6: Document Outline

-This file contains the analysis of the audience for the document as well as the general outline of the project.
+This GitHub file includes an analysis of our audience for the proposed document and a general outline of our project.

 ## Audience Profile